bioimagesuiteweb/bisweb/doc/BisWebJS.md

         // handle the error e
     });

-__Note:__ bis_genericio.read(filename) is the same as bis_genericio.read(filename,false).
-By default this function will read a text file unless the binary flag is set to true.
+_Note: bis_genericio.read(filename) is the same as bis_genericio.read(filename,false).
+By default this function will read a text file unless the binary flag is set to true._

 #### bis_genericio.write

 This is the complementary function to bis_genericio.read.
 It takes three arguments

  * url -- abstract file handle object
- * data -- the data to save, either a `sting` or a `Uint8Array`
+ * data -- the data to save, either a `String` or a `Uint8Array`
- * isbinary -- is data binary, default=false
+ * isbinary -- is data binary, default=`false`

- It returns a Promise object which supplies a text message as to what happened.
+ It returns a Promise object which will resolve whether the write succeeded.
 Here is an example of saving some text in the variable `txt` to a file handle `f`.

         bis_genericio.write(f,txt).then( () => {
             console.log('Saved job in',f,'\n',txt);